Raa0404/otsapp36/README.md

-# OTS Final App
+# OTS Settlement App
-This is the production-ready version of the OTS app.
+This is the final production version.